Fermi-Dirac integrals in terms of Zeta Functions: Observations

 \section{Observations}

-For $\eta=1$, the approach here presented is an improvement for the Trapezoidal scheme, \cite{mohankumar}, where their method gives an 6.4\% error.
-The model according to equation (\ref{eqn:f1}) is reliable for $\eta\leq5$, specially with negative $\eta$.
-Yet, as the ratio of the functions in equation (\ref{eqn:ratio}) shows a higher inflexion point, for $\eta>5$, the model needs an improvement.
-The reason for the limitation around this value appears when analyzing the equation (\ref{eqn:final}), where a simple examination shows a dependency of order $e^\eta$, as it happens in Sommerfeld lemma.
+The model according to (\ref{eqn:f1}) is reliable for $\eta < 5$, specially with for values close to zero and negative $\eta$.
+Yet, as the ratio of the functions in equation (\ref{eqn:ratio}) shows a higher inflexion point for $\eta>5$, the model needs an improvement.
+The reason for the limitation around this value appears when analyzing the equation (\ref{eqn:final}), where a simple examination shows a dependency of order $e^\eta$; recall that, in Sommerfeld lemma, this dependence is of order $e^{-\eta}$.\\

+The use of the auxiliary function, a simple exponential model, practically evades the use of iterative methods or pole expansion methods.
+Numerical methods are needed only for the simple equation (\ref{eqn:xmax}) and to determine Riemann and Hurwitz zeta functions.